No specific definition of inclusive education has been found.

 Egypt ratified the UN Convention on the Rights of Persons with Disabilities (CRPD) in 2008.

-In addition, Article 81 of the Constitution (2014) states that: “the state shall guarantee the education rights of dwarves and people with disabilities.
+‘The state shall guarantee the education rights of dwarves and people with disabilities.
 The state shall provide work opportunities for such individuals, and allocate a percentage of these opportunities to them, in addition to equipping public utilities and their surrounding environment.
-The state guarantees their right to exercise their integration with other citizens in order to achieve the principles of equality, justice and equal opportunities”.
+The state guarantees their right to exercise their integration with other citizens in order to achieve the principles of equality, justice and equal opportunities.’

-Article 93 of the Constitution provides that “The State shall be bound by the international human rights agreements, covenants and conventions ratified by Egypt, and which shall have the force of law after publication in accordance with the prescribed conditions”, it also confirmed all rights and duties for special needs person as described in “53, 55, 54, 80, 81, 180, 214, 244” constitution articles.
+Article 93 of the Constitution provides that: ‘The State shall be bound by the international human rights agreements, covenants and conventions ratified by Egypt, and which shall have the force of law after publication in accordance with the prescribed conditions’.
+The Constitution also confirms all rights and duties for special needs persons in Articles 53, 55, 54, 80, 81, 180, 214 and 244.

 Ethnic and linguistic groups

-Article 19 of the Constitution (2014) affirms that “the state commits to uphold its aims in education curricula and methods, and to provide education in accordance with global quality criteria” (p.
-15).
-The educational curricula for all levels need to include clear explanation of notions of disability to create awareness about needs and status of persons with disabilities (art.
-13 law 10/2008).
-Finally, UNICEF has been working closely to support a curricular reform process in the context of the new National Education reform launched in 2018, led by the Minister of Education and Technical Education (MoETE).
+Article 19 of the Constitution affirms: ‘The state commits to uphold its aims in education curricula and methods, and to provide education in accordance with global quality criteria.’
+The education curricula for all levels need to include clear explanation of notions of disability to create awareness about the needs and status of persons with disabilities (Art.
+13 Law No. 10/2008).

 The Ministry of Education has implemented a specialized certificate to prepare teachers to effectively teach students with blindness and visual disabilities.
-In addition, between 2015 and 2018, the Ministry of Education has trained approximately 37,400 teachers on effectively dealing with students with various types of disabilities.
-Also, in collaboration with entities such as the Professional Academy for Teachers, the Ministry of Education has been training approximately 22,100 teachers on effectively teaching students with special needs.
+In addition, between 2015 and 2018, the Ministry of Education trained approximately 37,400 teachers on effectively dealing with students with various types of disabilities.
+Furthermore, in collaboration with entities such as the Professional Academy for Teachers, the Ministry of Education has been training approximately 22,100 teachers on effectively teaching students with special needs.